Syrian Arab Navy (Ba'athist Syria): Bases

-Syrian Navy's headquarters is in Damascus and main base is at Latakia on the Mediterranean Sea with other naval bases at Baniyas, Tartus and Minet el-Beida.
+The Syrian Navy's headquarters was in Damascus and its main base was at Latakia on the Mediterranean Sea with other naval bases at Baniyas, Tartus and Minet el-Beida.

-Latakia is Syria’s largest and most active port, as it has 23 berths, and it includes a section for the repair of military ships within its sectors, and some of the navy’s fast missile boats dock in it.
+Latakia is Syria's largest and most active port, as it has 23 berths, and it includes a section for the repair of military ships within its sectors, and some of the navy's fast missile boats dock in it.

 Al-Bayda port is located in the city of Baniyas, it was built specifically for naval military purposes.
 There are also training centers for naval officers and special soldiers in the port, and some transport ships dock there.

-The Port of Tartus is the main base of the Syrian Navy, where the two navy frigates, its three amphibious ships and all its minesweepers dock, as well as some missile boats and navy transport ships. and includes the port 22 A dock with an area of three million square meters.
+The Port of Tartus was the main base of the Syrian Navy, where the two navy frigates, its three amphibious ships and all its minesweepers dock, as well as some missile boats and navy transport ships. and includes the port 22 A dock with an area of three million square meters.
+With the arrival of the Russian Air Force at Bassel Al-Assad International Airport in 2015, the Syrian Naval Aviation helicopters moved a few miles north to Istamo after a new helicopter base was established at the arms depot.
+A majority of these assets were destroyed in the Israeli attacks against the fleet in 2024.

 Russian base in Tartus

 Tartus hosts a Soviet-era naval supply and maintenance base, under a 1971 agreement with Syria.
-The base was established during the Cold War to support the Soviet Navy's fleet in the Mediterranean Sea.
+The base was established during the Cold War to support the Soviet Navy fleet in the Mediterranean Sea.
 Since Russia forgave Syria three-fourths of its $13.4 billion Soviet-era debt and became its main arms supplier, the two countries have conducted talks about allowing Russia to develop and enlarge its naval base, so that Russia can strengthen its naval presence in the Mediterranean.
-Amid Russia's deteriorating relations with the West, because of the 2008 Russo-Georgian War and plans to deploy a US missile defense shield in Poland, President Assad agreed to the port’s conversion into a permanent Middle East base for Russia’s nuclear-armed warships.
+Amid Russia's deteriorating relations with the West, because of the 2008 Russo-Georgian War and plans to deploy a US missile defense shield in Poland, President Assad agreed to the port's conversion into a permanent Middle East base for Russia's nuclear-armed warships.
 Since 2009, Russia has been renovating the Tartus naval base and dredging the port to allow access for its larger naval vessels.

+Following the fall of the Assad regime, the agreement was cancelled by the Syrian transitional government and Russia began withdrawing its forces from Syria through the Tartus naval base, though a convoy coming from the Khmeimim Air Base was reportedly denied entry by Syrian troops on 10 February 2025.
+According to the United Kingdom Ministry of Defence negotiations between the Russia and the new Syrian government over the Khmeimim and Tartus military bases are "almost certainly ongoing," but the UK MoD notes that Moscow is in a weaker bargaining position due several factors including sheltering the former Syrian president Bashar al-Assad.